cjerdonek/groome/README.md

 Advanced Example
 ----------------

-Here is an "advanced" example that contains both partials and lambdas (again, lambdas and partials are both optional).
+Here is an "advanced" example that illustrates all of the following: a partial, a unary lambda, and a nullary lambda (no arguments).

+Again, lambdas and partials are both optional.

     lambdas/
         now.sh